Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Performance Insights

-- Virginia Tech is tallying 68.9 points per game this year in conference matchups, which is 3.2 fewer points per game than its overall average (72.1).
+- Virginia Tech's offense has been less productive in ACC matchups this year, averaging 68.9 points per contest, compared to its overall average of 72.1 PPG.

-- Offensively, the Hokies have fared better in home games this season, putting up 75.5 points per game, compared to 67.1 per game in road games.
+- The Hokies are scoring 75.5 points per game in home games.
+In road games, they are averaging 67.1 points per contest.

-- Virginia Tech is allowing 53.2 points per game this year when playing at home, which is 8.7 fewer points than it is allowing in road games (61.9).
+- Virginia Tech is ceding 53.2 points per game this year in home games, which is 8.7 fewer points than it is allowing in away games (61.9).

-- In their last 10 games, the Hokies have been putting up 67.7 points per contest, an average that's slightly lower than the 72.1 they've scored over the course of the 2022-23 season.
+- On offense, the Hokies have had a hard time putting the ball in the basket over their last 10 games, scoring 67.7 points per contest over that span compared to the 72.1 they've put up over the course of this season.

+- The Lady Volunteers outscore opponents by 11.6 points per game (posting 77.4 points per game, 19th in college basketball, and allowing 65.8 per outing, 218th in college basketball) and have a +421 scoring differential.

 © 2023 Data Skrive.
 All rights reserved.